benc-uk/nodejs-api-starter/readme.md

 # Usage and 'Thing' Placeholder
-The template comes with a 'thing' entity as a placeholder and example for adding your own models, entities and APIs.
+The template comes with a 'thing' entity which simply serves as a placeholder and example for adding your own models, entities and APIs.

 To start using the template replicate the code in these files:
 - `models/thing.js`